CharlSteynberg/glyphs/FontAwesome/README.md

 This *unofficial* `FontAwesome` version is: **4.6.4 2016**
 <br>

-The CSS and font files here are amended and contain the glyphs (and CSS glyph names) described below.
+The CSS and font files here are updated to contain the glyphs (and CSS glyph names) described below.

 ### Icons Added